LaurenceWarne/reddit-emacs-tips-n-tricks/out.md

 It's in a very early stage, but it already allows me to solve most tasks I usually do with more traditional shells.

 Let me know what is your first impression, what can be improved and what  do you think in general!

+## u/mrolivertaylor
+**Votes:** 14

+I just discovered the [selected](https://github.com/Kungsgeten/selected.el) package, which is brilliant.
+It creates a keymap that becomes active any time you have an active region.
+I have bindings for next-line, previous-line, rectangle-mark-mode, end-of-line, upcase-dwim, exchange-point-and-mark, etc. It makes editing and acting on the active region super easy.
+Sort of like god-mode or Vim's visual mode.

+## u/username223
+**Votes:** 13

+`M-x quick-calc` (which I've bound to `C-=`).
+Calc is insanely complex, but this lets you do simple calculations quickly.

+## u/[deleted]
+**Votes:** 13

+One of my favourite recent adds to my daily workflow is [nswbuff](https://github.com/joostkremers/nswbuff), which has proved to be my go-to in-project buffer-switching mechanism.

+I wrote a bit about it [here](https://manuel-uberti.github.io/emacs/2019/02/05/nswbuff/).

+## u/olaeCh0thuiNiihu
+**Votes:** 13

+Meta advice: when taking notes, put the notes where you would go look for them.
+If you're trying to find some notes, think about where you would try to look first.
+If it's not there, remember where you looked and once you find the notes, make a link/copy to where you looked first.
+The more you do this, the better you'll get at picking the right spot the first time.

+Try to keep things as flat as possible.
+Your job is not to present a theses about the perfect taxonomy for your notes, it's just to find things again later.
+Don't make lots of folders, directories, scattered Org files, deeply nested lists, etc.  Only start breaking things into groups once you find yourself looking for something and thinking, "All of this X related stuff should just go into a folder or something."
+This combines with the first advice in that if everything is flat, there aren't very many places you will want to look for something.
+If you come up with a huge tree that would make a biologist cry, you'll have a really hard time remembering where exactly you put something.

+This advice was shameless stolen/adapted from GTD.

+## u/dmartincy
+**Votes:** 13

+`C-l` `(recenter-top-bottom)` is a known command that "recenters" the window around point by scrolling to the top, center, bottom.

+But there's a no so well-known version, `C-M-l` `(reposition-window)`, that intelligently scrolls the buffer so that the function under point is fully visible, etc. It's very useful for programming languages modes.

+## u/clemera
+**Votes:** 13

+    emacs --batch -l cl-lib --eval "(cl-loop (print (eval (read))))"

+## u/zoechi
+**Votes:** 13

+I (Emacs rookie) just found out that native/fast JSON support is not guaranteed when emacs 27+ is used. jansson-dev needs to be installed when Emacs is built https://github.com/emacs-lsp/lsp-mode/issues/1557#issuecomment-608409056

+## u/dmartincy
+**Votes:** 13

+If you want to edit the commit that added/deleted a particular line of code, Magit offers `magit-edit-line-commit` that will do the interactive git rebase automatically for you.

+`magit-diff-edit-hunk-commit` does the same but from a Magit diff buffer.
+`

 ## u/MCHerb
 **Votes:** 13